pveentjer/pveentjer.github.io/docs/_posts/2021-03-03-release-consistency-and-IRIW.markdown

 Cache coherence has the following 2 properties:
 There needs to be a total order over all loads and stores on a single address A load needs to see the most recent store before it in the memory order.

+This sounds very obvious but in a system where there are multiple versions of the data, data could get out of sync.
+For example a distributed system with multiple replicas of the data or a system with incoherent caches.